tvghung/monopoly/project-document/ui-ux-overhaul/00_MASTERPLAN_UI_UX_OVERHAUL.md

 ## Phase 4 — Gameplay Actions & Animations

-Status: Phase 4 gameplay implementation is complete; the corrective pre-Phase-5 board-proportion/readability pass on 2026-08-23 is the final Phase 4 visual gate before Phase 5.
-Phase 5 remains the next planned implementation slice only after the documented board-readability visual acceptance is recorded as PASS.
-Live gameplay/Electron checks remain separate validation gates and are not inferred from the client-only visual contract.
+Status: Phase 4 gameplay/presentation feature implementation is CLOSED.
+The 2026-08-23 board-proportion/readability pass is the final Phase 4 feature slice;
+no new Phase 4 gameplay feature is required before Phase 5.
+The current board-readability fixture measures about `227` draw calls, above the normal `≤210` target but below the hard `<240` limit; this is accepted Phase 5 performance debt/guardrail, not unfinished gameplay authority.
+Phase 5 is the next implementation slice and must preserve the V7 authority and single presentation pipeline.
+Live gameplay, Electron, and remote-CI checks remain separate validation gates and are not inferred from client-only fixtures.

 Mục tiêu: